MicrosoftDocs/CortanaSkillsKit/docs/enterprise/enterprise-test-and-debug.md

 # Testing and debugging enterprise skills

 The early stages of testing and debugging enterprise Cortana skills are the same as for consumer skills.
-Visit [Debugging Cortana Skills Documentation](../skills/test-debug.md) to get started.
+Visit [Testing and debugging Cortana Skills](../skills/test-debug.md) to get started.

 After you've finished with that page, go to for enterprise-specific testing information: